-Mario C. Diaz is Director of the City of Houston Department of Aviation.
-He is responsible for the executive leadership of the Houston Airport System (HAS) and its three aviation facilities — George Bush Intercontinental Airport (IAH), William P. Hobby Airport (HOU) and Ellington Airport (EFD) — and its more than 1,300 employees.
+Diaz is responsible for the overall management of the Houston Airport System’s three aviation facilities: George Bush Intercontinental Airport (IAH), William P. Hobby Airport (HOU) and Ellington Airport (EFD).
 He is one of the industry’s leading authorities in the study of future developments in commercial aviation.

-Since his arrival in Houston in 2010, Diaz has led efforts along three broad strategic fronts: Establish Intercontinental as the region’s long-haul, full service international airport; Convert Hobby to a regional international airport of the Americas; and to develop Ellington as the nations’ tenth licensed spaceport.
+Since his arrival in Houston in 2010, Diaz led efforts along three broad strategic fronts: establish Bush Airport as the region’s long-haul, full service international airport; convert Hobby Airport to a regional international airport of the Americas; and to develop Ellington as the nations’ 10th licensed spaceport.

 In 2013, Diaz was named “Airport Director of the Year” by Airport Revenue News Magazine and was named “Public Official of the Year” by the University of Houston Master of Public Administration (MPA) Program in 2014.
 The Houston Business Journal also named him as a finalist in its inaugural “CEO of the Year” competition in 2015.

-Prior to his appointment in 2010, Diaz was the deputy general manager for Atlanta’s Hartsfield-Jackson International Airport.
-He began his career in Atlanta in 1999 and was responsible for ensuring the daily operational activities of the world’s busiest airport.
-His 17-year career with the Port Authority of New York and New Jersey began in 1981 and included key management positions in leasing, finance, marketing, operations and properties.
+Prior to his appointment in 2010, Diaz was the deputy general manager for Atlanta's Hartsfield-Jackson International Airport in 1999, where he was responsible for ensuring the daily operational activities of the world’s busiest airport.
+In 1981, he began a 17-year tenure with the Port Authority of New York and New Jersey that included key management positions in leasing, finance, marketing, operations and properties.
 During this period, Diaz also served 18 months as the assistant director of the redevelopment program at John F. Kennedy Airport.
 He also worked at Newark Liberty International Airport and Teterboro Airport.

 A native of Barranquitas, Puerto Rico, and a licensed private pilot with instrument certification, Diaz earned his Bachelor of Arts degree from Rutgers University in Newark, New Jersey.
 He also earned a Master of Business Administration in finance from Rutgers Graduate School of Business Administration in New Jersey.